<aside> 💡 2/3rds of the world’s top 50 universities are located in the U.S. The country attracts the cream of the cream of the crop.

 You’re more than your grades.

-You don’t need straight As in A level to get into Stanford (but it does generally need to be high).
+This means you don’t need straight As in A level to get into Columbia (but it does help).
 You can get AAA and still get in!
-You just need to be excellent in another area, like getting really prestigious awards.
+You just need to be exceptional in other areas, like facets of your personality, or attaining really prestigious awards.
 The US admissions process is holistic.
 This means more parts of the application decide whether you get in, as opposed to just grades, like in the UK.
-Things like the low-funded school you go to, your extra-curricular activities, and your awards are considered.
-It's not like in the UK where getting AAA instead of AAA will mean you lose your place at Oxford.
+Things like the under-funded school you go to or growing up in a single parent immigrant household are used as context - these factors may meant your attainment is more impressive. **It's not like the UK where getting AAA instead of AAA will mean you lose your place at Oxford.**

 Beautiful Campuses

 They’ve got money to spend, and boy do they use it.
-Image is important to American colleges - this does also make for a nicer experience.
+Aesthetics is more important to American colleges - this makes for a nicer experience.
+Columbia is so beautiful, it’s a joy to bring friends around for many reasons, and it also makes for very Instagrammable moments.

 Rice U's campus at sunset